thopaw/coursera-spa-assigments/README.md

-# coursera-spa-assigments
+# coursera-spa-assignments
-Assigments for the coursera.org course "Single Page Web Applications with AngularJS"
+Assignments for the coursera.org course "Single Page Web Applications with AngularJS"